CedricAOUN/ItinHoraire-apk/readme.md

 ## ItinHoraire

-A react-native with expo app, querying this live server: [server](https://github.com/CedricAOUN/ItinHoraire-backend).
+A simple react-native with expo app, querying this live server: [server](https://github.com/CedricAOUN/ItinHoraire-backend).
+It will display live time information about transport systems in your area.

 ### Installation: